COVID-19 pandemic in Papua New Guinea: Timeline

-March 2020
+2020

-On 20 March, the first case in Papua New Guinea was confirmed.
+On 20 March 2020, the first case in Papua New Guinea was confirmed.
 The case was a 45-year-old man who had recently traveled to Spain.

-April 2020

 On 5 April, Elizabeth II, Queen of Papua New Guinea addressed the Commonwealth in a televised broadcast, in which she asked people to "take comfort that while we may have more still to endure, better days will return".
 She added, "we will be with our friends again; we will be with our families again; we will meet again".

-On 7 April, Papua New Guinea confirmed its second case of COVID-19.
-The patient, a 40-year-old female in East New Britain Province, had developed a cough on 23 March, and had been placed in quarantine.
+On 7 April, a second case of COVID-19 was confirmed.
+The patient from East New Britain Province had developed a cough on 23 March, and had been placed in quarantine.
 The entire province was placed under lockdown for the next 21 days.

-On 16 April, the PNG government confirmed five new COVID-19 cases.

-On 23 April, a woman of age 45 from Eastern Highlands Province who had sought medical help with symptoms two weeks earlier was confirmed to be infected, marking the eighth case in Papua New Guinea.
+On 16 April, five new COVID-19 cases were confirmed.
+On 23 April, a woman from Eastern Highlands Province who had sought medical help with symptoms two weeks earlier was confirmed to be infected, marking the eighth case in Papua New Guinea.

-May 2020

-On 4 May, acting Health Secretary Dr Paison Dakulala reported that all known cases have recovered, but stresses that they don't know what they are fighting.
-2,400 tests have been carried out with the bulk in Port Moresby.
+On 4 May, acting Health Secretary Dr Paison Dakulala reported that all known cases had recovered, but stressed that they didn't know what they were fighting.
+A total of 2,400 tests had been carried out, with the bulk in the capital Port Moresby.

-June 2020

-On 20 June, the PNG government confirmed its ninth COVID-19 case.

-On 25 June, PNG confirmed its tenth case of COVID-19, a 27-year old member of the PNG Defence Force.

-On 26 June, the PNG government confirmed its eleventh COVID-19 case.

-July 2020

-On 16 July, PNG confirmed four new cases of COVID-19; they are staff from the main laboratory that tests for the virus.

-On 18 July, PNG confirmed its 16th case of COVID-19.

-On 20 July, PNG confirmed two new cases of COVID-19.

-On 21 July, PNG confirmed eight new cases of COVID-19.

-On 22 July, PNG confirmed three new cases of COVID-19.

-On 23 July, PNG confirmed one new case of COVID-19.

-On 24 July, PNG confirmed its 32nd case of COVID-19.

-On 25 July, PNG confirmed seven new cases of COVID-19.

-On 26 July, PNG recorded its highest number of positive COVID-19 cases in a day, 23 new cases.

-On 27 July, PNG recorded its first death.

-On 28 July, PNG recorded its second death and a new case.

-On 29 July, PNG recorded four new cases.

-On 30 July, PNG recorded five new cases.